 Just getting tested once may not be enough.
-National guidelines from the CDC recommend retesting at least once a year for anyone at higher risk for getting HIV:
+National guidelines from the CDC and other groups recommend retesting at least once a year for anyone at higher risk for getting HIV including:

 You should also get tested or retested if youare pregnant or plan to become pregnant.

 1. You should get retested if you have had anal or vaginal sex without a condom, or if you have shared injection drug equipment with someone who has HIV.

 2. The CDC suggests retesting because of the "window period."
 This is the length of time between exposure to HIV and when HIV shows up on a test.
 This can take up to three months.
 So if your test result is negative, protect yourself and get retested after three months.

 3. Retesting can help you feel more confident about your health.

 Have more questions abouttesting guidelines?
 Talk to a healthcare provider.

 You can also get answers from the CDC.

 You can ask a healthcare provider for an HIV test.
 Or you can visit a clinic, hospital,or community health center.
 Discuss your results, positive or negative, with a healthcare provider.